ethereum/consensus-specs/specs/simple-serialize.md

     return hash(chunkz[0] + datalen)
 ```

-To hash a list, we simply do:
+To `tree_hash` a list, we simply do:

 ```python
 return merkle_hash([tree_hash(item) for item in value])
 ```

-Where `tree_hash` is a recursive application of the tree-hashing function (returning less than 32 bytes for short single values).
+Where the inner `tree_hash` is a recursive application of the tree-hashing function (returning less than 32 bytes for short single values).

 #### Container